-Area of Focus: Chris leads American Rivers' Conservation Program, a team of over 40 professionals dedicated to conserving the nation's rivers and the clean water, fish and wildlife, and economic, recreational, and cultural resources they provide.
+Chris leads American Rivers’ Conservation Program, a team of over 40 professionals dedicated to conserving the nation’s rivers and the natural, economic, and cultural resources they provide.

 He pioneered the concept of ecoregional conservation as Director of WWF’s Chihuahuan Desert Program from 1997-2003, and was the organization’s lead counsel on federal wildlife policy in the early 90s, focusing primarily on strengthening and improving implementation of the Endangered Species Act (ESA).
 Chris began his career as an ESA lobbyist at the National Wildlife Federation.

 Chris is an expert on freshwater ecosystem conservation, water resources management, wildlife conservation policy, and has extensive experience in engaging non-traditional partners, particularly corporate actors, in ambitious conservation programs.

 Education: B.A. in History from the University of Washington, Masters in Environmental Policy and J.D. from the Vermont Law School